Kevin Rudd

-Rudd retired from parliament following the election, but has stayed active in politics.
-In February 2014, he was named Senior Fellow at the John F. Kennedy School of Government at Harvard University, where he leads research on the future of China–United States relations.
-He was also appointed as a distinguished fellow-in-residence at the Paulson Institute within the University of Chicago in September of that year.
-Additionally, he is chair of the Independent Commission on Multilateralism, chair of Sanitation and Water for All, and chairman of the board at the International Peace Institute.
-In January 2021, he was assigned as the eighth president and CEO of the Asia Society.
-Notably, Rudd has campaigned against media mogul Rupert Murdoch's dominance in Australian political debate, and called for a royal commission into media diversity in the country.
+By 2010, Rudd's leadership had faltered due to a loss of support among the Labor caucus and failure to pass key legislation like the Carbon Pollution Reduction Scheme.
+He resigned as prime minister in June 2010 after his deputy Julia Gillard challenged him in a leadership spill.
+He was replaced by Gillard as prime minister, who later appointed him as Minister for Foreign Affairs in her government.
+Leadership tensions between Rudd and Gillard continued, leading to Rudd resigning as Foreign Minister in February 2012 to unsuccessfully challenge her for the leadership of the party.
+After further leadership speculation, Rudd defeated Gillard in a final leadership ballot in June 2013, becoming prime minister for the second time.
+However, Labor were defeated in the 2013 election, ending his second term after only two months.

-Rudd maintained long periods of popularity in opinion polls during his initial tenure as prime minister for successfully helping Australia through the global financial crisis and for his well renowned apology to the Indigenous community, but he saw a rapid decrease in popularity both in public polling and within his own party after his failure to deliver key pieces of legislation.
-He was praised for his management of the global financial crisis, willingness to apologise to Indigenous Australians, and diplomatic skills, but was widely criticised for his failure to negotiate a carbon pricing scheme and a tax on non-renewable resources.
+Rudd retired from parliament following the election, but he has stayed active in political discourse and academia, completing a DPhil at Jesus College, Oxford, in 2022.
+He has been involved in a number of international organizations, advocating for issues such as China–United States relations and Australian media diversity.
+He was appointed as Australia's Ambassador to the U.S. by the Albanese government in March 2023.

 Early life and education

 Rudd is of English and Irish descent.
-His paternal fourth great-grandparents were English and of convict heritage: Thomas Rudd and Mary Cable.
-Thomas arrived from London, England in 1801; Mary arrived from Essex in 1804.
-Thomas Rudd, who was convicted of stealing a bag of sugar, arrived in NSW on board the Earl Cornwallis in 1801.
+His father's great-grandparents were English: Thomas Rudd and Mary Cable.
+Thomas had been convicted of stealing a bag of sugar, arriving in NSW on board the Earl Cornwallis in 1801.
+Mary had been sentenced to transportation for stealing a bolt of cloth, arriving in the colony in 1804.
+His mother's grandparents, Owen Cashin and Hannah Maher, who were both born in Ireland, met and married in Brisbane in 1887.

 Rudd was born in Nambour, Queensland, to Albert ("Bert") and Margaret (née DeVere) Rudd, the youngest son of four children, and grew up on a dairy farm in nearby Eumundi.
 At an early age (5–7), he contracted rheumatic fever and spent a considerable time at home convalescing.
 It damaged his heart, in particular the valves, for which he has thus far had two aortic valve replacement surgeries, but this was discovered only some 12 years later.
 Farm life, which required the use of horses and guns, is where he developed his lifelong love of horse riding and shooting clay targets.
 He attended Eumundi State School.

 When Rudd was 11, his father, a share farmer and Country Party member, died.
 Rudd states that the family was required to leave the farm amidst financial difficulty between two and three weeks after the death, though the family of the landowner states that the Rudds didn't have to leave for almost six months.
 Following this traumatic childhood and despite familial connections with the Country Party, Rudd joined the Australian Labor Party in 1972 at the age of 15.